-Declines in the South-Central/South East region of Nebraska reached a maximum in 1981 and have since recovered such that changes in some areas are now less than 5 feet compared to predevelopment levels (Figs 16, 18, 19).
+Declines in south central/southeast Nebraska reached a maximum in 1981 and have since recovered such that declines in some areas are now less than 5-10 feet compared to predevelopment levels (Figs 13, 15, 16).
 Groundwater levels in most of this area, however, remain below predevelopment levels.
-It is hypothesized that the post-1981 recovery of groundwater levels in central and eastern Nebraska resulted from a combination of factors, including (1) reduced groundwater withdrawals during several long periods of above-average precipitation, (2) increased irrigation efficiencies that resulted in reduced pumping rates and volumes, and (3) stabilization of groundwater-levels as the aquifer equilibrated to the new hydrological conditions imposed on it by irrigation development decades earlier (see Korus and Burbach, 2009a).
+It is hypothesized that the post-1981 recovery of groundwater levels in central and eastern Nebraska resulted from a combination of factors, including (1) reduced groundwater withdrawals during several long periods of above-average precipitation, (2) increased irrigation efficiencies that resulted in reduced pumping rates and volumes, and (3) stabilization of groundwaterlevels as the aquifer equilibrated to the new hydrological conditions imposed on it by irrigation development decades earlier (see Korus and Burbach, 2009a).
 Another possible explanation for these rises may be related to increasing rates of recharge.
 In some areas, a shallow water table aquifer is separated from the primary aquifer by a confining layer.
 Irrigation during the first several decades after development was primarily by means of flooding along rows of crops.
 This method resulted in over-application and deep percolation, which thereby recharged the shallow aquifer.
-Evidence for this phenomenon is shown in the hydrograph for the Exeter Recorder Well, which is screened in the shallow aquifer (Fig. 16).
-The steady rise from 1956 to 1981 in this well corresponds to the steady decline observed in nearby wells that are screened in the deep aguifer.
-This excess water may have served as a source of new recharge to the primary aquifer in areas where the confining layer is sufficiently permeable.
+Evidence for this phenomenon is shown in the hydrograph for the Exeter Recorder Well, which is screened in the shallow aguifer (Fig. 17).
+The steady rise from 1956 to 1981 in this well corresponds to the steady decline observed in nearby wells that are screened in the deep aquifer.
+This excess water may have served as a source of new recharge to the primary aguifer in areas where the confining layer is sufficiently permeable.

-Figure 18.
+Figure 15.
 Groundwater-Level Changes in Nebraska - Predevelopment to Spring 1981